Skip to content

 Instant film

 Polaroid and many other brands (such as Fuji) sell Instant film.
 Even if those pictures are really fun (they are printed quickly), I have a big doubt that they will clearly not last in time.
-After a few month you can already witness the color fading.
+After a few months you can already witness the color fading.

 The Offset print quality

-Offset print often designs the technology when the paper received numerous layers of ink in successive way (cyan, magenta, yellow, black, etc).
-It’s the technology used to print your cereal box.
+Offset print often designs the technology when the paper receives numerous layers of ink in successive way (cyan, magenta, yellow, black, etc).
+For each color a unique plate (in metal) is created.

 Thermal printer, Dye-Sublimation prints